Wi-Fi calling

+Technology

+The GAN protocol that extends mobile voice, data and multimedia (IP Multimedia Subsystem/Session Initiation Protocol (IMS/SIP)) applications over IP networks.
+The latest generation system is named VoWiFi by a number of handset manufacturers, including Apple and Samsung, a move that is being mirrored by carriers like T-Mobile US and Vodafone.
+The service is dependent on IMS, IPsec, IWLAN and ePDG.

 Modes of operation

 The original Release 6 GAN specification supported a 2G (A/Gb) connection from the GANC into the mobile core network (MSC/GSN).
 Today all commercial GAN dual-mode handset deployments are based on a 2G connection and all GAN enabled devices are dual-mode 2G/Wi-Fi.
 The specification, though, defined support for multimode handset operation.
 Therefore, 3G/2G/Wi-Fi handsets are supported in the standard.
 The first 3G/UMA devices were announced in the second half of 2008.

 A typical UMA/GAN handset will have four modes of operation: